Meysam-shirdel/NLP-Vision-Image-Captioning/README.md

 ## 3. The Proposed Method
 Here, the proposed approach for solving the problem is detailed.
 It covers the algorithms, techniques, or deep learning models to be applied, explaining how they address the problem and why they were chosen.

+Most Basic Image Captioning systems use an encoder-decoder framework where an image as input is transformed into a feature vector by the encoder and then decoded into a text sequence by the decoder.

+1-**Encoder (CNN):** This part of the model processes the image.
+Convolutional Neural Networks (CNNs), such as ResNet or VGG, are typically used to extract feature representations from the image.

+2-**Decoder (RNN or Transformer):** This part generates the textual description.
+Recurrent Neural Networks (RNNs), Long Short-Term Memory networks (LSTMs), or Transformer-based models are commonly used to generate the sequence of words that describe the image.

 ## 4. Implementation
 This section delves into the practical aspects of the project's implementation.